How big should my starting bankroll be?

 - When you open up accounts at new bookmakers, make sure you take advantage of all bonuses first using MatchedBetting.

-- The full Arbitrage Boot Camp e-book will teach you everything you need to know about bankroll management and sports arbitrage.
+- If you are curious to get started with arbitrage betting, the full Arbitrage Boot Camp e-book will teach you everything you need to know about bankroll management and sports arbitrage.
 You will receive it as soon as you subscribe to RebelBetting.
+If you want to profit using the method of value betting, subscribe to ValueBetting.